joomla/rfc/bylaws/voting.md

    The measure does not pass otherwise (i.e., the proposal passes on to Entrance Vote).
-8. Responsibility for vote tallying is shared between the Production Department Coordinator and the Sponsor of the RfC, both of whom should confirm the result.
+8. Responsibility for vote tallying is shared between the Production Department Coordinator and the Sponsor of the RFC, both of whom should confirm the result.

 ## 3. Entrance Vote